 B. How To Type the Peso Sign in Android

 - Set the keyboard to Filipino.
-To do this, you must first install the free Gboard application in the Google Play store.
+You must first install the free Gboard application in the Google Play store to do this.
 Tap System > Languages & Input.
 Upon finding Keyboards, press Virtual keyboard > Gboard > Languages.
 Pick English (Philippines) > choose your desired layout > Done.
 To activate it, press the globe icon on the lower left of the keyboard to switch keyboards.
 Press and hold the spacebar and select the English (Philippines) keyboard.

 - Click the 123 button.

 - Not all fonts in Microsoft Word or Microsoft Excel carry the peso sign, as it’s not a common symbol.
 Therefore, if you can’t find the peso sign in the ‘Symbol’ section in the toolbar, your preferred font doesn’t carry it, and you must choose another one.

 Easiest Way To Put or Insert a Philippine Peso Sign